 No sound.
 No video.

-Learn the tactics used by popular artists from the past and present.
-Together, we’ll dissect 324 popular songs and illuminate and explain the tactics the pros use.
+Discover the tactics used by popular artists from the past and present.
+Together, we’ll dissect 324 popular songs and illuminate how the pros did it.

 Song examples you probably aren’t interested in.